-- b.
+b.
 The following deficiencies require attention to protect from structural failure and to upgrade the facility to meet current design standards.
-Please have a professional company address the following deficiencies identified in the inspection report: - i.
+Please have a professional company address the following deficiencies identified in the inspection report:

+i.
 The tank is vented through four 11-inch by 6-inch openings cut through the top of the access tube which is venting the tank through the dry interior without the required screening.
-Recommend welding plates over these openings and installing a 24-inch freeze proof type roof vent. - ii.
+Recommend welding plates over these openings and installing a 24-inch freeze proof type roof vent.

+ii.
 Access tube ladder is almost completely corroded through along the side rail.
-Corroded section of the side rail should be replaced. - iii.
-Repair access holes cut in the floors of both dry interior stem landings. - iv.
-Exterior upper ball roof coating identified in poor condition. - v.
-Exterior shell /ball coating identified in poor condition. - vi.
+Corroded section of the side rail should be replaced.

+iii.
+Repair access holes cut in the floors of both dry interior stem landings.

+iv.
+Exterior upper ball roof coating identified in poor condition.

+v.
+Exterior shell /ball coating identified in poor condition.

+vi.
 Interior upper ball roof coating identified in poor condition.
-Moderate to extensive corrosion areas present throughout rafters, circular compression rafter ring and roof plate edges. - vii.
+Moderate to extensive corrosion areas present throughout rafters, circular compression rafter ring and roof plate edges.

+vii.
 Interior pedestal access tube coating identified in poor condition, including access tube ladder and pedestal shaft, and base plate.

-We were informed by the Ohio EPA that a significant deficiency in storage of the chlorine cylinders had been identified on January 24th 2023 We are implementing a corrective action plan which is to investigate a solution to store all chlorine cylinders inside the chlorine room, and the latest anticipated completion date is 12/31/2029 as prescribed by the Ohio EPA.
-As of this writing the City of Kent and Ohio EPA are actively working on a solution to this significant deficiency.
+We were informed by the Ohio EPA that a significant deficiency in storage of the chlorine cylinders had been identified on January 24th 2023 We are implementing a corrective action plan which is to investigate a solution to store all chlorine cylinders inside the chlorine room.
+We are contracted with AECOM to investigate the feasibility of the storage of the chlorine cylinders inside the chlorine room.